kevin143carr/tarpon-installer/README.md

 The syntax is: POPLIST "Message in double quotes" INPUTFILE <filename to read> or you can do INPUTLIST "one,two,three,four"\
 The result selection can be used as a variable of the action key\
 **Example:**
-*getusernames = POPLIST "Please choose a username" INPUTFILE c:\path\usernames.txt*\
+*getusernames = POPLIST::Please choose a username::INPUTFILE c:\path\usernames.txt::getusernamesfilevariable*
 **Example:**
-*getusernames = POPLIST "Please choose a username" INPUTLIST "JAMES, FRED, MARY, JOHN"*
+*getusernames = POPLIST::Please choose a username::INPUTLIST "JAMES, FRED, MARY, JOHN"::getusernameslistvariable*

+dothisactionnext1 = MSGBOX "You chose %getusernamesfilevariable%"
-dothisactionnext = MSGBOX "You chose %getusernames%"
+dothisactionnext2 = MSGBOX "You chose %getusernameslistvariable%"

+## IFGOTO - IFGOTO allows you to jump to an index name in the .ini file based on a condition 1 or 0 condition.
+If the a goto happens, the execution of the .ini found will continue from that point.
+**Example:**
+*makeuserdirectory = IFGOTO::test -d /usr/bin::iniindexnameyouwanttojumpto*

 # FINAL NOTES:
 Tarpon-Installer is a work in progress.
 I have used it for many things.
 I will start creating more\